Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 for any operator $\mathcal{O} \in \mathcal{A}_\theta$.
 Using the Jacobi identity of the NC $\star$-algebra $\mathcal{A}_\theta$, one can easily verify the Lie algebra homomorphism:

 for any $\mathcal{O}_1, \mathcal{O}_2 \in \mathcal{A}_\theta$.
 In particular, we are interested in the set of derivations determined by NC gauge fields in Eq. \eq{star-alg}:

 In a large-distance limit, i.e. $|\theta| \to 0$, one can expand the NC vector fields $\widehat{V}_a$ using the explicit form of the Moyal $\star$-product.
-The result takes the form\footnote{In Part II, we will use the Greek letters to denote local indices of NC coordinates unlike the Part I indicating commutative ones as in Eq. \eq{rev-equiv}.}
+The result takes the form

-Thus the NC vector fields in $\mathfrak{D}$ generates an infinite tower of the so-called polyvector fields \cite{q-emg}.
+Thus the NC vector fields in $\mathfrak{D}$ generate an infinite tower of the so-called polyvector fields \cite{1q-emg}.
 Note that the leading term gives rise to the ordinary vector fields that will be identified with a frame basis associated to the tangent bundle $T\mathcal{M}$ of an emergent manifold $\mathcal{M}$.
-Since the leading term in \eq{polyvector} already generates the gravitational fields of spin 2, the higher-order terms correspond to higher-spin fields with spin $\geq 3$.
+If the leading term in \eq{polyvector} already generated the gravitational fields of spin 2, the higher-order terms would correspond to higher-spin fields with spin $\geq 3$.

-Since we have started with a large $N$ matrix model, it is natural to expect that the IKKT-type matrix model \eq{ikkt} is dual to a higher-dimensional gravity or string theory according to the large $N$ duality or gauge/gravity duality \cite{wtaylor}.
-The emergent gravity is realized via the gauge-gravity duality following the $d=0$ case of the flowchart in Fig. \ref{fchart:lnd2} \cite{q-emg}:
+Since we have started with a large $N$ matrix model, it is natural to expect that the IKKT-type matrix model \eq{ikkt} is dual to a higher-dimensional gravity or string theory according to the large $N$ duality or gauge/gravity duality \cite{1wtaylor}.
+The emergent gravity is realized via the gauge-gravity duality as follows \cite{1q-emg}: